Frequently asked questions.

 What is PCIT?

-PCIT-OC the adaptation for older children (ages 7-10) utilizes the same process of live “coaching” sessions but is adapted to how older children connect with their caregivers and how parents can manage any challenging behaviors.
+PCIT-Older Child the adaptation for older children (ages 7-10) utilizes the same process of live “coaching” sessions and two phases but is adapted to how older children connect with their caregivers and how parents can manage challenging behaviors.

 For more information you can visit, www.pcit.org